The Pre-Talkies and the Silent Era

 1920-1930 was the decade between the end of the Great War and the Depression following the Stock Market Crash.
 Film theaters and studios were not initially affected in this decade by the Crash in late 1929.
 The basic patterns and foundations of the film industry (and its economic organization) were established in the 1920s.
 The studio system was essentially born with long-term contracts for stars, lavish production values, and increasingly rigid control of directors and stars by the studio's production chief and in-house publicity departments.
 After World War I and into the early 1920s, America was the leading producer of films in the world - using Thomas Ince's "factory system" of production, although the system did limit the creativity of many directors.
 Production was in the hands of the major studios (that really flourished after 1927 for almost 20 years), and the star system was burgeoning.

 Originally, in the earliest years of the motion picture industry, production, distribution, and exhibition were separately controlled.
 When the industry rapidly grew, these functions became integrated under one directorship to maximize profits, something called vertical integration.
 There were eight major (and minor) studios (see below) that dominated the industry.
 They were the ones that had most successfully consolidated and integrated all aspects of a film's development.
 By 1929, the film-making firms that were to rule and monopolize Hollywood for the next half-century were the giants or the majors, sometimes dubbed The Big Five.
 They produced more than 90 percent of the fiction films in America and distributed their films both nationally and internationally.
 Each studio somewhat differentiated its products from other studios.
+See History of Film Studio Logos.

 The Big-Five studios had vast studios with elaborate sets for film production.
 They owned their own film-exhibiting theatres (about 50% of the seating capacity in the US in mostly first-run houses in major cities), as well as production and distribution facilities.
 They distributed their films to this network of studio-owned, first-run theaters (or movie palaces), mostly in urban areas, which charged high ticket prices and drew huge audiences.
 They required blind or block bookings of films, whereby theatre owners were required to rent a block of films (often cheaply-made, less-desirable B-pictures) in order for the studio to agree to distribute the one prestige A-level picture that the theatre owner wanted to exhibit.
 This technique set the terms for a film's release and patterns of exhibition and guaranteed success for the studio's productions.
 [Monopolistic studio control lasted twenty years until the late 1940s, when a federal decree (in U.S. vs. Paramount) ordered the studios to divest their theatres, similar to the rulings against the MPPC - the Edison Trust.]